On the Size Control of the Hybrid Test for Predictive Ability

 \subsection{3.1 An Example}

-To gain intuitions on the asymptotic properties of the hybrid test, we consider a simple example where the number of alternative forecasting methods is two, $M=2$.
-Let $P$ be a distribution satisfying the null hypothesis.
-In particular, we assume that $d_1=0$ and $d_2<0$.
-This means that the first alternative forecasting method is as risky as the benchmark forecasting method in terms of predictive ability, whereas the benchmark forecasting method dominates the second alternative forecasting method.
-Let $Z=(Z_1, Z_2)$ be the normal vector in Assumption 1.
-We further assume that the risks among the benchmark and alternative forecasting methods are independent in the limit, $\text{cov}(Z_1, Z_2)=0$.
-For the sake of simplicity, assume that $\text{var}(Z_1) = \text{var}(Z_2) =1$ and $\gamma=0.5$.
+To gain intuitions on the asymptotic properties of the hybrid test, we consider a simple example where the number of alternative forecasts is two, $M=2$.
+Consider the distribution function $F$ in Assumption \ref{as:stationarity} such that $\mu_{1}=0$ and $\mu_{2}<0$.
+Namely, the first alternative forecast is as risky as the benchmark, whereas the benchmark dominates the second alternative forecast.
+We further assume that the covariance matrix in Assumption \ref{as:weakconv} is the identify matrix, $\Sigma=I_2$, and it is known.
+Thus we simply use $\hat{D}_n = I_2$.
+For simplicity, let $\gamma=0.5$.

 First, we derive the asymptotic distribution of the test statistics, $\hat{T}^{r}_{n}$ and $\hat{T}^{s}_{n}$.
-By Assumption \ref{as:weakconv} and Assumption \ref{as:pdcov}, we have
+By Assumption \ref{as:weakconv}, we have